Internship Application Instructions

 PLEASE READ THIS ENTIRE PAGE CAREFULLY BEFORE SUBMITTING AN APPLICATION

 This program is an excellent opportunity to learn about another country’s cultural heritage system.
-It is also an opportunity to make friends and professional contacts with new colleagues while living in a foreign country for a summer.
+It is also an opportunity to make personal and professional contacts with new colleagues while living in a foreign country for a summer.

 This program is not a study tour or a preservation course; the internships are based on the principle of hands-on experience, learning by doing.
 Interns are assigned projects that they are expected to execute and complete with the same degree of professionalism and responsibility as project staff.
-Interns follow the hours of host office staff, which varies between a 35 and 40 hour week, 5 days a week.
+Interns follow the hours of host office staff, which varies between a 35- and 40-hour week, 5 days a week.

-Interns work a 5-DAY WEEK for the ENTIRE DURATION OF THE INTERNSHIP, with the only exceptions being regularly-scheduled holidays in the host country and religious holidays for the intern.
+IEP Interns work a 5-DAY WEEK for the ENTIRE DURATION OF THE INTERNSHIP, with the only exceptions being regularly-scheduled holidays in the host country and religious holidays for the intern.

 How to Apply